Code-Institute-Submissions/Villa-Designs/README.md

 **First Time User Goals:**
 *  I want to understand the purpose of the website and learn more about the business.
 *  I want to be able to navigate the website easily and be able to access content.
-*  I want to clearly see the product information & prices and be able to order products.
+*  I want to clearly see the product informatiton & prices and be able to contact the business about purchasing products or the possibility of making a bespoke item.
 *  I want to locate social media links to see if they are trustworthy.